 The chapel at Bran, however, “was desecrated during the communist regime” and the heart was moved again to the National History Museum, the family said.
 They then requested it be taken to a place with some royal connection, and Pelisor “is the place where her heartbeat for the last time”.

 The Bran Village Museum was established in 1962, in the park next to Bran Castle and is subordinated to the Medieval Customs Museum.
 The Bran Village Museum, located right next to the entrance to the castle offers an insightful exhibition for anybody interested in local culture and folklore.
 For a minimal sum of 1.5 euros, you can enter the open-air expo and admire 16 traditional houses that were brought in from various villages surrounding Bran and Brasov.
-Inside these houses, furniture pieces can be admired as well as functional objects, elements of decor and national vestments that highlight the different stages of evolution of society.
+Inside these houses, furniture pieces can be admired as well as functional objects, elements of decor, and national vestments that highlight the different stages of the evolution of society.

 The Bran Village Museum is located in the park within the vicinity of Bran Castle, on General Traian Moșoiu Street no. 28, commune Bran.